were called names or threatened in the past year because of their sexual orientation or gender identity.

 The Power of Intervention

-Students who have six or more supportive staff at their school feel noticeably safer at school than students with no supportive staff.
+Students who have eleven or more supportive staff at their school feel noticeably safer at school than students with no supportive staff.

 in schools with an LGBT-inclusive curriculum were more likely to report that their classmates are somewhat or very accepting of LGBT people.